 Birth of an aggressive West Indian fast bowler.
 Tino Best lacked the control needed to be successful at the Test level.
 A nondescript Test career seemed to have ended in 2005, but he was given an unexpected lease of life in 2009 when a strike by the leading players forced West Indies to field a weakened squad.
 In between those two spells, frustrated at not getting a place in the national side, Best signed on with the ICL.
-He made his Test return against England at Edgbaston in 2012 and surprised everyone by joining Wes Hall as the only other West Indies No. 11 batsman to make a half-century in Test cricket.
-However, he fell five runs short of becoming the first No. 11 to make a Test hundred.
+He made his Test return against England at Edgbaston in 2012 and surprised everyone by becoming the second West Indies No. 11 batsman to make a half-century in Test cricket.
+He fell five runs short of becoming the first No. 11 to make a Test hundred.

 Surrey clinched the third of their seven successive Championships by beating Worcestershire at The Oval by an innings after declaring their first innings at 92 for 3.
 Stuart Surridge wanted to put Worcestershire's batsmen under the cosh on a drying pitch - they had earlier been bowled out for 25 - and it worked: they made only 40 second time round.

 Birth of the Yorkshire left-hander David Byas, who in 2001 captained them to their first Championship since 1968 - one of the longest gaps between titles.
 In 1995, Byas was the first batsman to reach 1000 runs, scored 1913 in all, and was made 12th man against West Indies at The Oval.